NSCU-CSC517/LearningRails/517Exercises/HelloWorld/README.md

-# Hello World sample program in Java for testing CS50 IDE tool
+# Hello World Exercise in Java for CS50 IDE test

 ## Description
-* This is sample Hello World program.
+* This is Hello World sample program.
 * It is used for testing CS50 IDE tool by each student at the beginning of the semester.

 ## Run the program